 - Petition has no pending cases against them

 - The conviction is statutorily eligible for expungement

 Those convicted of a felony may be eligible for their conviction to be reduced after the completion of probation.
 Felony reduction to a misdemeanor is only applicable to wobbler offenses.
 A wobbler is a crime punishable as either a felony or misdemeanor.
 Reducing the conviction is codified under Penal Code 17(b) allowing the judge discretion to reduce the felony.
 Ordinarily, reduction is filed concurrently with an expungement petition, thus allowing the judge to rule upon both at the same time.

 Contact an Orange County Expungement Lawyer

-If you have been convicted of a crime in Orange County and seeking to expunge your record, contact an experienced Orange County Criminal Defense Attorney for advice and guidance to successfully dismiss your conviction.
-Contact the Law Offices of John D. Rogers today to schedule your free confidential case evaluation.
+If you have been convicted of a crime in Orange County and seeking to expunge your record, contact an experienced Orange County Criminal Lawyer for advice and guidance to successfully dismiss your conviction.
+Contact our office today to schedule your free confidential case evaluation.
 Our office handles all expungement petition at all Orange County Courthouses.